-As an alternative to the PADI Scuba Review you could check out the PADI Peak Performance Buoyancy Course if you wish to focus upon improving your diving buoyancy.
-After your PADI Scuba Review Course you could join our diving trip to Tunku Abdul Rahman Marine Park so you get to go fun diving with your newly refreshed diving skills.
+As an alternative to the PADI Scuba Review, you could check out the PADI Peak Performance Buoyancy Course if you wish to focus on improving your diving buoyancy.
+After your PADI Scuba Review Course, you could join our diving trip to Tunku Abdul Rahman Marine Park, so you get to go fun diving with your newly refreshed diving skills.

 PADI Course Itinerary – PADI Scuba Review

-You will meet our Dive crew at 8:45am at Jesselton Point Jetty in central Kota Kinabalu.
+You will meet our Dive crew at 8:45 am at Jesselton Point Jetty in central Kota Kinabalu.
 Please refer to your Booking Email for your meeting location arrangements.
-Please beware our boats will depart on time and should miss your collection you will need to contact our office on +60178118149 immediately.
+Please beware that our boats will depart on time, and should you miss your collection, you will need to contact our office on +60178118149 immediately.

-There will be a skills session in the morning, a knowledge review session during your lunch break, and one course dive after lunch.
-You will be dropped back at Jesselton Point Jetty in centra Kota Kinabalu around 4pm.
+There will be a skills session in the morning, a knowledge review session during your lunch break, and one-course dive after lunch.
+You will be dropped back at Jesselton Point Jetty in central Kota Kinabalu around 4 pm.

 PADI Course Pre-Requisites

-- You need to be 10 years or older.
+- You need to be ten years or older.

 - You must be a certified diver and provide proof of diver certification at the start of the Program (via a diver certification card)